Hong Kong 12: Background

-These events were speculated by various newspapers, as not much information has been released or could be verified.

 Although the capture happened on August 23, no information was released to the public by the Chinese coastguards until August 26.
 The social media post on August 26 only mentioned the GPS location, the time of arrest, and the number of Hong Kong residents detained.

 On August 28, details about the presumed detainees were released to the public by Wen Wei Po, citing "unnamed sources".
-According to Radio Free Asia, the arrestees were presumably charged of "unlawful border crossing (into China territories)" and are currently in custody in mainland China.
+According to Radio Free Asia, the arrestees were presumably charged with unlawful border crossing (into mainland China) and are currently in custody in mainland China.
 The media-published (not officially published by authorities) arrestee names include several Hong Kong pro-democracy activists, some of whom were earlier charged with protest-related crimes by the Hong Kong Police, and one under the new national security law.